Self-paced

 • Those who traveled in a better class on the Titanic had a higher chance of survival.

 Multivariate analysis also allows combining the class with several predictors at the same time to enrich the analysis.
 These types of operations must be subjective and must combine related characteristics.
-For example, it would not make sense to perform an analysis between the class, the passenger's sex and the station where he/she boarded the Titanic, since there is no relationship between the passenger's sex and the station.
-However, the sex, class and sex of the passenger versus their survival could be an analysis worthy of study, among other casuistries presented below:
+For example, it would not make sense to perform an analysis between the class, the passenger's sex, and the station where they boarded the Titanic, since there is no relationship between the passenger's sex and the station.
+However, the class and sex of the passenger versus their survival could be an analysis worthy of study, among other cases presented below:

 In [13]: